Timinator2000/techio-algo-x/19 - 2025 and beyond/03 - picture puzzle.md

 <BR>

 Why are these borders interesting?
 Each border has a set of possible values.
 Look at the edge pieces first.
-Each edge piece border only has a single possible value.
+Each edge piece border, adjacent to the puzzle border, only has a single possible value.
 Keeping track of possible values for every blue border is critical to reducing the candidates for each cell.

 Consider the corner cell in the top left corner.
 At most, that cell only has 4 candidates, each of the four corner pieces, properly rotated to align the borders to match the left and top borders that only have one possible value.
 Using these four candidates, the possible values of the bottom and right borders can be determined.